37 Different Types of Flies in Oklahoma

 Like other types of flies in Oklahoma, Black fireflies can be found in meadows near bodies of water, parks, fields, and woodlands.

 This species favors damp, humid environments.
-Instead of waiting for them to illuminate, which is unlikely to happen with this species, keep an eye out for them in the air, on the ground, and on plants.
+Instead of waiting for them to illuminate, which is unlikely, look for them in the air, on the ground, and plants.

 The eyes are large and rounded, and the long, black antennae do not bend or have an “elbow” joint.

-The creature’s abdomen tapers to the point that it barely begins to resemble a stinger, and its legs are black and yellow.
+The creature’s abdomen tapers so it barely begins to resemble a stinger, and its legs are black and yellow.

 Two medium-sized dots that resemble window panes can be seen if its wings are extended apart.